MikeVenge/batcher/README.md

 ## 🔒 Security

-- API credentials should be set as environment variables in Runway
+- API credentials should be set as environment variables in Railway
 - No sensitive data stored in repository
 - Progress files contain only ticker symbols
+- HTTPS enabled by default on Railway

+## 🌐 Web Interface

+The backend includes a simple web interface accessible at your Railway app URL:

+- **Dashboard:** View service status and configuration
+- **Manual Triggers:** Start equity or startup batch processing
+- **Health Check:** Monitor service health
+- **Integration Ready:** API endpoints for frontend integration

-Ready for Runway deployment! 🛫
+Ready for Railway deployment! 🚂